-In 2010/11 the cost debited to the HRA was £0.049m (£0.153m in 2009/10).
+In 2011/12 no costs were debited to the HRA (£0.
+049m in 2010/11).

 Note 12 Gain or Loss on Sale of HRA Non Current Assets

 The payment of a share of housing capital receipts to the Government counts as a loss in the HRA Income and Expenditure Account, but is met from the usable capital receipts balance rather than Council Tax.